AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Trigger</p> </td>
    <td> <p>A trigger is a kind of module that watches for new and updated data, and starts the scenario when certain conditions configured in the module apply.
-Triggers can be configured to start a scenario on a schedule (polling), or whenever data changes occur (instant trigger or webhook).<!-- For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks) in [!DNL Adobe Workfront Fusion]</a>.--></p> </td>
+Triggers can be configured to start a scenario on a schedule (polling), or whenever data changes occur (instant trigger or webhook).<!-- For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks)</a>.--></p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Webhook</p> </td>